Exploring Best’s home town of Great Western

 Today winemaking remains one of the most important industries in the area.
 Best’s is one of the founding wineries still located in Great Western, together with Seppelt, ATR Wines, Miner’s Ridge and Grampians Estate.
 Bookings are highly reccommended when visiting these cellar doors.
 There are also wineries producing wine from the region but with no Cellar Doors including Kimbarra, Black and Ginger, Clarnette and Ludvigson, The Story Wines and One Tonne Wines.
 Many of these wines are available by the glass at the local pub, The Great Western Hotel.

-You can get a feel for the town’s rich and storied history by taking a walking tour of some of its oldest buildings, such as Salingers Cafe, the old gaol and School No 860, which recently had its 150-year celebrations.
+You can get a feel for the town’s rich and storied history by taking a walking tour of some of its oldest buildings.
+Like Salingers Cafe, the old gaol and School No 860, which recently had its 150-year celebrations.

 There are also some great dining options and places to stay, should you choose to extend to extend your visit.
 Here are some of our favourites: